000600/Heart-Failure-Neural-Network/README.md

 - Blood Pressure
 - Platelets

+Feel free to tune the hyperparameters or build upon the model!

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data.
 Credit for the dataset collection goes to **Larxel** on *Kaggle*.